Babel (2006 film): Writing

 In one of the earlier drafts of the script written by Guillermo Arriaga, the Japanese deaf girl was originally a Spanish girl who had recently become blind.

 Earlier, the leading couple's problems were infidelities, but a child death was introduced to allow Pitt to better understand his character.

 According to Alejandro González Iñárritu, the locations of the film played a key role in his life.
 He made a life changing trip to Morocco at 17.
-In his previous travels to Japan, he was convinced to return with a camera someday, and finally his own move from Mexico to the USA was also present in the film.
+In his previous travels to Japan, he was convinced to return with a camera someday, and finally his own move from Mexico to the United States was also present in the film.

 Asked about the idea for the film, which is credited to Arriaga and González Iñárritu, the former said, "It is credited to him because I had this story first placed only in two countries.
 He asked to have it in four and that's why he has the 'idea by' credit."
 Asked also if the idea of setting Babels two other stories in Morocco and Japan was from González Iñárritu, Arriaga answered "No, he said put it wherever you want".